top of page

 • Feb 5, 2024

-Based on the verses Mount Spirit and True Teaching Hidden in the Eyes, we have gathered the following insights:
+Based on the verses Mount Spirit and The True Way, Hidden in the Eyes, we have gathered the following insights:

 • The place and starting point of cultivation is the beginning of the mind.